AusRegistry/ari-toolkit/readme.md

 **Receiving extension data**

 It is also possible to use the Toolkit to receive extension data.
-The following example will show how to obtain the DS data from a DomainInfo using the SecDNS extension.
-Similar to sending command data, you need to create a new object for the extension, this time a SecDnsDomainInfoResponseExtension.
+The following example will show how to obtain information in response extensions using the IDN info response extension.

-Create a standard DomainInfoResponse:

-    // Create the domain info response
+Create response and extension objects:

-    final DomainInfoResponse domainInfoResponse = new DomainInfoResponse();
+    // instantiate a domain info response object final DomainInfoResponse response = new DomainInfoResponse();

-Create a SecDnsDomainInfoResponseExtension:

-    // Create a SECDNS response extension object final SecDnsDomainInfoResponseExtension secDNSExt = new
+    // instantiate an idn extension response object DomainIdnResponseExtension idnResponse = new DomainIdnResponseExtension();
-       SecDnsDomainInfoResponseExtension();

-Register the extension to the standard DomainInfoResponse object:
+Register the extension with the response.
+You can then execute the command, which populates the response object as well as its registered extensions:

-    // Register the extension response to the domain info response domainInfoResponse.registerExtension(secDNSExt);
+    // register the idn extension with the response object response.registerExtension(idnResponse);

-Execute DomainInfoCommand:

-    /* Tell the manager to execute the command.
-The response includes the response extension */ manager.execute(new Transaction(new DomainInfoCommand(domainName, password), domainInfoResponse));
+    // execute the command with the response object from above manager.execute(new Transaction(new DomainInfoCommand("domain.example"), response));

-Obtain the DS data associated with the domain.
-This will be returned as a list of DSData objects.
-First check that the extension has been initialised, because if there are no SecDNS extension elements in the return XML, the object will initalise.
-This only occurs if DNSSEC data is not applied to the domain:

-    if (secDNSExt.isInitialised()) {
-       final List<DSData> dsDataList = secDNSExt.getInfData().getDsDataList();
-    }
-Created Domain  check premium response to get the create and renew premium price values and to check if the domain is premium.

-    DomainCheckPremiumResponse response = new DomainCheckPremiumResponse();
-    response.getCreatePrice(domain_name);
-    response.getCreatePrice(index);
-    response.getRenewPrice(domain_name);
-    response.getRenewPrice(index);
-    response.isPremiun(domain_name);
-    response.isPremiun(index);
+Obtain the information from the response extension:

+if (idnResponse.isInitialised()) {String languageTag = idnResponse.getLanguageTag();}

 ## Implementation Notes